 - Other: Informatics-related project/optimization work based on existing or planned projects

 *Subject to availability of projects prior to start of residency

-- every other third weekend in a general staff pharmacist role
+- Every third weekend in a general staff pharmacist role

 On Call Responsibility